 By Jason Allan - Updated Date: 2/25/2011

-There's no other coupe/sedan twosome more dissimilar than the Hyundai Genesis siblings.
+No other coupe/sedan twosome is more dissimilar than the Hyundai Genesis collection.
 The four-door Genesis is an entry-luxury sedan that starts at about $34,000, the two-door version is a less-lavish sports coupe that starts at about $23,000, and they look nothing alike inside or out.
 But we're fans of both.
-Available with a turbocharged four-cylinder engine or powerful V6, the 2010 Hyundai Genesis Coupe is a viable alternative to a wide range of otherwise-unrelated cars that includes the Honda Civic Si, Ford Mustang and Infiniti G Coupe.
+Available with a turbocharged four-cylinder engine or powerful V6, the 2011 Hyundai Genesis Coupe is a viable alternative to a wide range of otherwise-unrelated cars that includes the Honda Civic Si, Ford Mustang and Infiniti G Coupe.

-Compared to, for example, the Honda Civic Si, the four-cylinder 2010 Hyundai Genesis Coupe 2.0T offers far bolder sheetmetal.
+Compared to, for example, the Honda Civic Si, the four-cylinder 2011 Hyundai Genesis Coupe 2.0T offers far bolder sheetmetal.
 In fully-loaded V6 form, the Genesis Coupe is a more affordable alternative to the Infiniti G Coupe.
-In all cases, the 2010 Hyundai Genesis Coupe is fun and stylish.
+In all cases, the 2011 Hyundai Genesis Coupe is one fun, stylish ride.

-Is there a more boldly styled sports coupe available for under $25,000?
-The 2010 Hyundai Genesis Coupe is fun to drive and all, but it's the sharp sheetmetal that really sets it apart.
+Is there a more boldly styled car available for under $25,000?
+The 2011 Hyundai Genesis Coupe is fun to drive and all, but it's the sharp sheetmetal that really sets it apart.

 The 2.0-liter turbocharged engine has plenty of power throughout the rev range and operates smoothly with no hint of turbo lag.
 The 3.8-liter V6 is even silkier and more powerful, but the added weight forces a compromise in handling.
 Both engine choices offer their own advantages, and buyers will find either well-suited for daily and performance driving.
 The automatic transmission for the 2.0T is a five-speed, while that for the V6 is a six-speed.